The Next Great Apple with Rob Wyles, and the Science Behind Apple Tasting and Breeding with Daryl Somers

 So with that hard heading cut, it woke up a bud.
 And then that bud turned out to be a tree, which was a one whip, and then we trained it up the wires.
 Amazing. any, we all prune fruit trees regularly.
 We prune them every year.
 It's pretty predictable. you prune your tree, and usually you keep getting the same kind of the same variety of apple.

-it's a golden delicious.
-You'll keep getting golden delicious.
+it's a Golden [00:05:00] Delicious.
+You'll keep getting Golden Delicious.
 So would you call that bud some sort of mutant bud?
 Absolutely.
 It's mutated from the parent plant.
 That's, I wonder how often that happened.
 Has that ever happened to you before? we have seen minimal differences in our fruit after pruning in the next season.

 But this was so different that anybody that saw it knew that it was totally different.
 It did look like Christmas ornaments on a Christmas tree.
 I mean it was, it would be obvious to the naive eye that Something was happening here.
 Okay, so now you've got you, you planted it out.
 This is year two, you've planted some trees.

-In the meantime, my wife and I would have dinner parties at our house and we would have Foxtrot teeny night.
-So we would make martinis with Foxtrot and then cut the Foxtrot up with cheese and crackers and just serve it as an hors d'oeuvre.
+In the meantime, my wife and I would have dinner parties at our house and we would have Foxtrot "tini" night, so we would make martinis with Foxtrot and then cut the Foxtrot up with cheese and crackers and just serve it as an hors d'oeuvre.
 And we thought we were being hilarious and having a good time doing it.

 S. patent as Foxtrot being the patent name.
 And where'd you get the name from? we thought it was catchy. there's a Foxtrot dance and we thought the younger people would think Foxtrot might be something that people my age wasn't.
 We just thought the name was catchy.
 So my wife, Michelle and I, that's what we named it was Foxtrot.

 I know that, afterwards you were to go on a bit of an adventure, and you're still on the adventure of learning how to market the tree.
-I would love to chat with you about that, but we have to have just a couple of minutes of commercials. can you hold on the line, Rob, for just a minute?
-And in the meantime, I'll ask any listeners, if they have questions for Rob, or if they want to send us any comments, they can email us live at InStudio101.
+I would love to chat with you about that.

 The trees can be shipped to Canada.
 We're working on other export markets as we speak.
 It's just getting people to understand that it's really a good apple that looks really good.
 We grow about 140 million boxes of apples in the state of Washington, and some of them don't taste so good, so they're more like a staple as an apple.